FusangLiu/Surface-reconstruction-from-point-clouds-for-crop-canopies/README.md

 Note:
 1) The input point cloud is must from the PLY or PCD file
-2) The output point cloud is the PLY file
+2) The output plant model is the PLY file which includes the point locations and triangle index.

 # Example